Battle of Tsushima: Timeline

 The Russian flagship was sunk with most of the crew.
 (Note: Admiral Rozhestvensky was saved with his staff, the Flag Captain Konstantin Clapier de Colongue, Flag Navigation Officer Filipinoffsky, Captain 2nd rank Vladimir Semenoff, and Flag-Lieutenant Leontieff, Surgeon Pyotr Kudinoff, flag officers Krzhizhanovsky, Demchinsky and cadet Maksimov, staff clerk Matizen and admiral's messenger Pyotr Poochkoff, together with 13 other Suvorov crew who jumped onto the destroyer during the rescue.)

-Note (Note: There are considerable discrepancies not only between the Russian and Japanese records, but also among the Japanese records on time-line.
+Note (Note: There are considerable discrepancies not only between the Russian and Japanese records, but also among the Japanese records on the timeline.
 This timeline is assembled mostly from the Japanese records.)